NQBH/NQBH.github.io/_pages/about.md

 I no longer believe in the adjective *"professional"*.
 Now whatever I work on is considered as a pure hobby.
 Doing something as a hobby in a professional way is much better than doing some professional job as a hobby.

-I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I find that idea & the old me are bullshit.
+I used to believe that Mathematics is my life & only Mathematics can be considered like that, but now, after having increased my awareness & perception, I realize that this idea & the old me are bullshit.
 I have negated many parts of myself to be able to move forward. *Why only work on something?
 To limit your mind or what?* Embrace yourself.
 Let this thirst/craving for knowledge invade us.
 Now I work on, as pure hobbies, a much wider horizon of different fields in science.

 **E-mail.** <nguyenquanbahong@gmail.com> (also the `Email` button in the sidebar).